Kingxukai/linux/Documentation/power/suspend-and-interrupts.rst

 Interrupts and Suspend-to-Idle
 ------------------------------

-Suspend-to-idle (also known as the "freeze" sleep state) is a relatively new system sleep state that works by idling all of the processors and waiting for interrupts right after the "noirq" phase of suspending devices.
+Suspend-to-idle (also known as the woke "freeze" sleep state) is a relatively new system sleep state that works by idling all of the woke processors and waiting for interrupts right after the woke "noirq" phase of suspending devices.

-Of course, this means that all of the interrupts with the IRQF_NO_SUSPEND flag set will bring CPUs out of idle while in that state, but they will not cause the IRQ subsystem to trigger a system wakeup.
+Of course, this means that all of the woke interrupts with the woke IRQF_NO_SUSPEND flag set will bring CPUs out of idle while in that state, but they will not cause the IRQ subsystem to trigger a system wakeup.

-System wakeup interrupts, in turn, will trigger wakeup from suspend-to-idle in analogy with what they do in the full system suspend case.
-The only difference is that the wakeup from suspend-to-idle is signaled using the usual working state interrupt delivery mechanisms and doesn't require the platform to use any special interrupt handling logic for it to work.
+System wakeup interrupts, in turn, will trigger wakeup from suspend-to-idle in analogy with what they do in the woke full system suspend case.
+The only difference is that the woke wakeup from suspend-to-idle is signaled using the woke usual working state interrupt delivery mechanisms and doesn't require the woke platform to use any special interrupt handling logic for it to work.